-At a regional level, the focus for cane toad (Rhinella marina) is to eradicate the species within a Cane Toad Biosecurity Zone that would include all NSW local government areas except Tweed, Byron, Lismore and Ballina LGAs, and portions of Richard Valley, Kyogle and Clarence Valley LGA (NCLLS 2017).
-Within these LGA areas, a Core Infestation Area is proposed aimed to contain cane toads and to prevent incursion and establishment in the Cane Toad Biosecurity Zone and undertake asset based protection e.g. environmental assets.
+At a regional level, the focus for cane toad (Rhinella marina) is to eradicate the species within a Cane Toad Biosecurity Zone.
+This includes all NSW local government areas except Tweed, Byron, Lismore and Ballina LGAs, and portions of Richmond Valley, Kyogle and Clarence Valley LGA (NCLLS 2017).
+Within these LGA areas, a Core Infestation Area is proposed aimed to contain cane toads, to prevent incursion and establishment in the Cane Toad Biosecurity Zone and to undertake asset based protection e.g. environmental assets.